 Each Christmas word problem has the format for a Visual Representation, Equation, and Words.
 These steps were created for the purpose of making sense of a word problem instead of using tricks and keywords.
 Students must understand what the word problem is asking by completing the graphic organizer.
 Taking time to think and write about their solution helps them be successful.

-The “Convince Me” section is a great Number Talk starter and encourages students to use math vocabulary.
+The “Convince Me” section is a great Math Talk starter and encourages students to use math vocabulary and proofs.

 To make things easier for you, there are posters of Essential Questions and a poster that lists some of the Common Core skills that students will be using to solve each Christmas word problem.